Get exclusive member benefits & effect social change. Join Today

-Symptoms can range from mild to severe.
-Some people may be considered autistic but function in society without issues, while for others, the condition can have a substantial impact on their lives and on the lives of those close to them.
+Autism symptoms can range from mild to severe.
+Some people may be considered autistic but manage to function in society without many setbacks.
+For others, the condition can have a substantial impact on their lives.

-Autism spectrum disorders are found across the world, seemingly regardless of race or cultural and economic background.
-ASD occurs more often in boys than in girls, with a 4:1 male:female ratio.
+Autism spectrum disorders are found in individuals around the world, regardless of race, cultural, or economic background.
+According to the Centers for Disease Control and Prevention (CDC), autism does occur more often in boys than in girls, with a five-to-one male-to-female ratio.

-There are indications that instances of ASD are on the rise, but experts debate whether it is an actual increase or rather a case of more frequent diagnosis.
+The CDC estimates that one in 68 children have been identified with autism spectrum disorder.
+There are indications that instances of ASDs are on the rise.
+Some fault environmental factors.
+However, experts debate whether there is an actual increase in cases or just more frequent diagnoses.

-Classic autism usually entails substantial problems in all of the areas affected by ASDS, while someone with Asperger usually has issues with behavior and social interaction but often does not have problems with developing language.
-The symptoms experienced by people with Asperger are often also less severe.
+Classic autism usually entails substantial problems in all of the areas affected by ASDs.
+Someone with Asperger syndrome has issues with behavioral and social interaction.
+The symptoms experienced by people with Asperger syndrome are usually less severe than those experienced by patients with classic autism.

-There is debate as to whether Asperger Syndrome is a variation of classic autism (high-functioning autism) rather than a separate disorder.
+There is still some debate as to whether Asperger syndrome is a variation of classic autism.
+Some argue that it should be classified as a separate disorder.

-autism but does not otherwise fit into the categories of classic autism or
+Pervasive Development Disorder–Not Otherwise Specified (PDD-NOS) is a classification for someone who exhibits signs of autism but does not fit into the categories of classic autism or Asperger.

 There is no cure for ASDs.
-The most effective treatments involve the use of early intensive behavioral interventions to improve the function of the child.
-It is generally agreed that the earlier a child is enrolled in these programs, the better their outlook.
+The most effective treatments involve early and intensive behavioral interventions.
+It is generally agreed that the earlier a child is enrolled in these programs, the better their outlook will be.

-Since conventional treatment has not found a cure for ASDs, patients and their advocates have sought unproven therapies including:
+Since conventional medicine has not found a cure for ASDs, patients and their advocates have sought alternatives, including:

-There is currently no evidence that these treatments are effective, and parents should weigh the evidence and costs before investing in any therapies for their child.
+There is currently no evidence that these treatments are effective.
+Parents should weigh the research and financial costs before investing in any of these therapies for their children.

 Written by: the Healthline Editorial Team